Conductive homogeneity of compact metric spaces and construction of p-energy: Construction of -energy:

 \section{Construction of $p$-energy: $p \le \dim_{AR}(K, d)$}

-In this section, we will consider how much we can salvage the results in the previous section in case of $p \le \dim_{AR}(K, d)$.
+In this section, we will consider how much we can salvage the results in the previous section if $p \le \dim_{AR}(K, d)$.
 Honestly, what we will have in this section is far from satisfactory mainly because we have no proof of the conjecture saying that $\W^P \cap C(K)$ is dense in $C(K)$ with respect to the supremum norm.
 In spite of this, we present what we have now for future study.
 Throughout this section, we assume \eqref{ID1}.
 Then, Lemma~\ref{CPE.lemma30} still holds.
-With modifications in the proofs of Lemma~\ref{CPE.lemma50} and ~\ref{CPE.lemma60}, we have the following statement.
+Replacing $(C(K), \norm{\cdot}_{\infty})$ by $(L^p(K, \mu), \norm{\cdot}_{p})$ in the statements and proofs of Lemma~\ref{CPE.lemma50} and \ref{CPE.lemma60}, we have the following statement.

 \lemma $\W^p$ is a Banach space with the norm $\norm{\cdot}_p + \N_p(\cdot)$. \endlemma

 \lemma Let $p > 1$.
 If $\{f_n\}_{n \ge 1}$ is a bounded sequence in the Banach space $\W^p$, then there exist $\{n_k\}_{k \ge 1}$ and $f \in \W^p$ such that $f$ is the weak limit of $\{f_{n_k}\}_{k \ge 1}$ in $L^p(K, \mu)$,